henley-regatta/aoc2022/README.md

   - `go/day10part1.go` - Aha, first simple vm of the year.
 Interesting mechanism but I think I've implemented the cycle-value spying routine in a way that won't help me in Part 2.
 Spent more time on fixing Go syntax/grammer errors than on the core problem here.
   - `go/day10part2.go` - Got lucky again as Part 2 doesn't extend the signal strength but diverts into a whole other area.
 Wonderful little problem with some fun fun output.
 Really enjoyed this one!
   - `go/day11part1.go` - Most of the effort here is in parsing the input, the actual algorithm follows from the instructions quite nicely.
 And works.
+  - `go/day11part2.go` - As my son puts it: Properly _lanternfished_ by this one.
+Got an answer dead quick but completely missed the fact that fearLevel escalates way past the bound of any reasonable `int` size very very quickly, masked by the fact that _GO silently wraps around_ and does not provide any indicator of overflow.
+Given code's behaviour I was able to deduce this myself rapidly but was very stuck by how to tackle it.
+Needed a long talk with a tame (trainee) Mathmatician to convince myself that a) remainders were sufficient provided b) you get the _right_ remainder at the right time (i.e. choosing the modulus needs a global approach not per-monkey).
+Actual code changes required trivial once the problem is understood.

 ## NodeJS